awsdocs/aws-cost-management-user-guide/doc_source/setup-po-lineitem.md

 To be matched with a line item, the invoice's billing period must be within the line item's start and end month, and it must also match the line item type\.

 **Example 1**
 If you use monthly purchase orders, you can define one purchase order for each month by selecting the same effective and expiration month for each purchase order\.
-The purchase order will only apply to invoices that are generated during that month\.
+The purchase order will only apply to the billing period of the invoices\.
 Here are a few purchase order configurations that you can use for this setup:
 + `PO #M1_2021` with the effective month set to Jan 2021 and expiration month Jan 2021\.
 + `PO #M2_2021` with the effective month set to Feb 2021 and expiration month Feb 2021\.